datastructures-js/binary-search-tree/README.md

 constructor accepts a custom compare function to insert new values into the tree based on the returned number:

 the compare function must return a number for the 3 cases:
-* less than 0 to place a value in the left.
+* less than 0 to place a value on the left.
-* greater than 0 to place a value in the right.
+* greater than 0 to place a value on the right.
 * 0 for equal values.

 There is already a default compare function for primitive values (number, string).